 Surveys & Polls

-Almost every major social media platform from Instagram to Twitter now offer survey and polling options.
+Almost every major social media platform, from Instagram to Twitter, offers survey and polling options.
 Now, you can even create a pool directly from LinkedIn’s homepage.
 So, the groundwork is covered.
 All that's left for you to do is decide what you want to ask, when, and what you'll do with the results.

 Be sure to make the questions worthwhile.
-You've probably noticed that many successful brands such as Uber mask their business strategy questions alongside more trivial and fun alternatives to boost all-around engagement and start a conversation.
+You've probably noticed that many successful brands like Uber mask their business strategy questions alongside more trivial and fun alternatives to boost all-around engagement and start a conversation.

 Note: Don’t ignore questions after you’ve asked them.
 Customer trust is built on consistency and building a narrative around your brand.

 However, for use on personal or brand websites or even for linking to social media, you also have the option of creating custom-made customer surveys.
-Consider taking advantage of customer survey templates if you don’t know where to start yet.
+Consider taking advantage of customer survey templates if you don’t know where to start.

 Direct messages are no longer the sole realm of friends, family, and whatever stranger happens upon your profile.
-These days, in a customer-centric economy, brands are opening their DMS wide for customers, clients, and potential collaborators alike.
+In a customer-centric economy, brands are opening their DMS wide for customers, clients, and potential collaborators.

 Social Media Contests

-In hosting competitions, not only do you create a sense of solidarity and belonging among your audience, but you also secure audience-generated content, which can then be used in future content marketing strategies.
+In hosting competitions, you create a sense of solidarity and belonging among your audience and secure audience-generated content, which can then be used in future content marketing strategies.